Complaints Procedure for Weymouth Rowing Club

 1. WHEN ACTIVATED

 This complaints procedure will be used after a formal complaint has been made using the recognised club channels.
-This will normally be a written or verbal complaint to the Welfare Officer, Club Chairman, Secretary or Trustee who will consider the next appropriate step in line with the Clubs Complaints procedure.
+This will normally be a written or verbal complaint to the Welfare Officer, Club Chairman, Secretary or Trustees who will consider the next appropriate step in line with the Clubs Complaints procedure.

 The use of this procedure should be considered a last resort as all members are encouraged in the first instance (where appropriate) to try and resolve the matter informally by considering having and honest and open discussion with the person concerned, about how their actions and behaviours made them feel.
 However, the club recognises that informal resolution is not always possible, and this is where this procedure shall apply.